Discoveries in the Judaean Desert: Reorganization under international team

 1996 saw the release of two volumes.
 Discoveries in the Judaean Desert, volume 18: Qumran Cave 4.XIII: The Damascus Document (4Q266–273), edited by Joseph M. Baumgarten, included the Damascus Document from Cave 4.
 Among the features of the document is a hortatory admonition, separating the Qumran group from its opponents; as well as internal laws of the Qumran community, indicating a priestly leadership.
 Discoveries in the Judaean Desert, volume 22: Qumran Cave 4.XVII: Parabiblical Texts, Part 3, edited by G. Brooke and others, in consultation with J. VanderKam, included parabiblical texts such as: Aramaic Levi Document, Testament of Naphtali, Prayer of Nabonidus, apocryphon of Daniel, pseudo-Daniel texts, commentaries on Genesis and Malachi, apocryphon of Joshua, and miscellaneous texts.
 Apocryphon of Daniel included the famous «Son of God excerpt» (4Q246) that had messianic connotations.
-However, the editor, Puech, argued that the text probably referred to Antiochus Epiphanes.
+The editor, Puech, argued that the text probably referred to Antiochus Epiphanes.

 1997 saw the release of four volumes.
 Discoveries in the Judaean Desert, volume 15: Qumran Cave 4.X: The Prophets, edited by E. Ulrich and others, included fragmentary manuscripts of the latter Hebrew prophets.
 Discoveries in the Judaean Desert, volume 20: Qumran Cave 4.XV: Sapiential Texts, Part 1, edited by Torleif Elgvin, consisted of wisdom texts with overlaps of prophecy, psalms and apocalypticism.
 Two texts stand out: The Words of the Maskil to All Sons of Dawn, a text with esoteric content; and Mysteries, a text combining apocalyptic and sapiential imagery.
 Discoveries in the Judaean Desert, volume 24: Wadi Daliyeh Seal Impressions, edited by M.J.W.
 Leith, included seal impressions preserved on a group of bullae connected to the “Samaria Papyri.”
 The bullae and papyri were recovered from the Wadi Daliyeh cave by Bedouins.
 Discoveries in the Judaean Desert, volume 27: Aramaic, Hebrew, and Greek Documentary Texts from Nahal Hever and Other Sites, with an Appendix Containing Alleged Qumran Texts.
 (The Seiyâl Collection II), edited by H. M. Cotton and A. Yardeni, included legal documents from the Judaean Desert, such as texts related to deeds of sale; a renunciation of claims in a divorce; a promissory note; a receipt for dates; and the "archive" of Salome Komaïse.
 The book also included an appendix containing pseudo-Qumran manuscripts.